feature-hub/feature-hub/docs/guides/server-side-rendering-using-react.md

 ### As Feature Service

-If a Feature Service consumer changes shared state of a Feature Service during a render pass on the server, the Feature Service can trigger a rerender to give its consumers a chance to update themselves based on the state change.
+If a Feature Service consumer changes shared state of a Feature Service during a render pass on the server, the Feature Service should trigger a rerender to give its consumers a chance to update themselves based on the state change.

 ```js